 You’ll need to export your file as png from the overhead menu File > Export > Export As.
 And at the bottom of the Export window, check Use Artboards and change All to Range, input the artboard number you would like to save as png, and click Export.

 How do I delete everything outside the artboard in Illustrator?

 Actually, when you export your file, you have the option to choose Use Artboards as I mentioned above, with this option, whatever is outside the artboard will not be shown when it’s saved (exported).

 Another way is making a clipping mask on the artboard.
 All you have to do is select all objects on your artboard and group them.
 Create a rectangle that’s your artboard size, and make a clipping mask.

 How do I select an artboard in Illustrator?

-Depending on what you need to do with the artboard, if you want to select the artboard to move it around, the best option is using the Artboard Tool.
+Depending on what you need to do with the artboard, if you want to select the artboard to move it around, the best option is to use the Artboard Tool.

 If you decide to use Adobe Illustrator to create an awesome design, using an artboard is a must.
 I love using it for making different versions of a project because I can have the versions all in one place instead of different files.
 And I have the flexibility to only exporting my selections when needed.About June Escalada